-

 What are the competition issues related to MRV?

-“The Company” as defined being responsible for MRV reporting may not be the entity involved with the commercial operation of the vessel.
+Another fundamental legal question that needs to be clarified is to what extent transfer of commercial information between competing companies is allowed or can be made mandatory.“The Company” as defined being responsible for MRV reporting may not be the entity involved with the commercial operation of the vessel.
 Depending on the type of vessel and the method elected by the MRV reporting company to monitor transport work, the details of a vessel’s cargo may be such that the commercial operator does not wish to pass this data to the reporting company (which may be a competitor).
 It is also not clear to what extent the passing of such commercially sensitive data would conflict with the EU competition laws.

 5. Other important areas not yet clarified in legislation